CARGO and Short Interview with Laura Waddington by Ki Wong

 CARGO

-She was the only young woman on a large ship full of Romanian and Filipino sailors heading for the Middle East.
+She was the only young woman on a large ship full of Romanian and Filipino sailors headed for the Middle East.
 During the six weeks that she spent on board, even when the ship was moored in a passing port, the crew members were not allowed to disembark.
-They could only play cards, sing songs, or tell stories to kill time, their lives tedious and trapped.
-Sometimes she would secretly film the life of the sailors: a man stealing wood on the dock, a sailor fishing from an abandoned pier, a seaman begging the captain to take him back to his country..
-The whole film is blurry, the slowed down video and freeze frames make the entire journey feel like a poetic depiction.
-The young woman recounts her emotions and the stories that she hears and sees from beginning to end, allowing the audience to wander between reality and inner world.
-The uncertainty and seemingly forgotten state in which the crew memebers live, creates a yearning for the peace of settled days on land.
-She had always thought that going to sea meant freedom but surrounded by cargo and huge shipping containers, she realizes that she hasn’t really visited any place at all.
+They could only play cards, sing songs or tell stories to kill time, their lives monotonous and dull.
+Sometimes she would secretly film the life of the sailors: a man stealing wood on the dock, a sailor fishing from an abandoned pier, a seaman begging the captain to take him back to his country… The entire film was blurry, the slowed down video and freeze frames made the whole journey feel like a poetic vision.
+The young woman recounted her emotions, and the stories that she heard and observed from start to finish, allowing the audience to wander between reality and inner world.
+The uncertain and forgotten state in which the crew members lived, created a yearning in people for the peace and stability of days on land.
+She had always imagined that going to sea meant freedom but once surrounded by cargo and huge shipping containers, she realized that she hasn’t really visited any place at all.
 This was a journey without a destination.

-Through this young woman’s perspective: a group of people live out a monotonous life in insecure surroundings.
-The images are shaky, the camera’s slow movements and the photographic effects blur the pace and rhythm of their activities.
-The shots linger with a trailing effect, and their stuttered nature make it difficult to discern whether they are moving quickly or slowly.
-Understated and downplayed, even the most stimulating scenes appear of little importance; the furtiveness of a theft no different from the leisurely fishing and the singing and dancing – just images captured by a lens.
-What is gleaned from the crew’s life is the director’s perplexity.
-It feels as if the actors are playing supporting roles in the images, the central protagonist, the one carrying the camera, hidden behind the screen.
+We watched through the young woman’s eyes: a group of people live out a tedious life in insecure surroundings.
+The screen shook, the camera moved slowly, the photographic effects blurred the rhythm of their activities.
+The images trailed and stuttered, making it difficult to determine whether they were unfolding quickly or slowly.
+Unwavering and understated, even the most exciting of scenes appeared insignificant: the furtiveness of a theft no different from the leisurely fishing and the singing and dancing, just images captured by a lens.
+What could be read in the depiction of the crew’s life was the director’s perplexity.
+In the images, the actors were playing supporting roles, the central protagonist, the one carrying the camera, hidden behind the screen.

 Ki Wong